Skip to Content

 https://ise.osu.edu

-Academic calendar
+Academic calendar:

 Semester

-Human factors/ergonomics graduate degrees offered
+Human factors/ergonomics graduate degrees offered:

 MS and PhD

-Goals, objectives, and emphasis of the program
+Goals, objectives, and emphasis of the programs:

 This highly interdisciplinary program emphasizes cognitive systems engineering and occupational biodynamics, allowing specialization in either area.
 A specialization in occupational safety and ergonomics is also available through the support of a NIOSH Training Grant (TPG).
 Students are able to take courses relevant to their programmatic goals from departments throughout the university and are also expected to be involved in the design and conduct of research studies.
 Research areas include cognitive systems engineering (artificial intelligence, computer-supported cooperative work and distributed work, human-computer interaction, and human error) and physical ergonomics (biomechanics - back and upper extremities, clinical assessment techniques, industrial risk surveillance), intervention development and validation.
 These research topics are studied in a number of applied contexts, including manufacturing, logistics, aviation, education, information systems, military command and control, and health care.

-Number of degrees granted during last 3 years
+Number of degrees granted during last 3 years:

 MS 12, PhD 13